Anarchism in Uruguay: Early 20th century

 In the first years of the 20th century, the Uruguayan proletariat strengthened its organization by founding the country's first trade unions.
 This movement led, in 1905, to the founding of the Uruguayan Regional Workers' Federation (Federación Obrera Regional Uruguaya, FORU), based on the anarcho-syndicalist model of the FORA in Argentina.
 Many notable writers in this period flirted with the anarchist movement, such as Florencio Sánchez, Ernesto Herrera, Julio Herrera y Reissig, Leopoldo Lugones and Horacio Quiroga.

 The FORU dominated the Uruguayan labor movement.
 By 1911 they had 90,000 members out of 117,000 industrial workers in Uruguay.
-There was also a small tendency of anarchists called the "anarcho-Battlists" who supported the President José Batlle y Ordóñez, owing to his support of trade unions.
+There was also a small tendency of anarchists called the "anarcho-Batllists" who supported the President José Batlle y Ordóñez, owing to his support of trade unions.
 Virginia Bolten was a notable supporter of this while she lived in Uruguay.
 However, the FORU began to lose strength after the Russian Revolution in 1917, as the newly founded Communist Party of Uruguay divided the workers.
 But the FORU continued to be the strongest union in Uruguay until the early 1930s.

 In 1929, Italian anarchist and friend of Errico Malatesta Luigi Fabbri and his daughter Luce Fabbri fled across Europe and eventually to Uruguay to escape fascist Italy.
 During the Spanish Civil War, Pedro Tufró (1904–1937) was executed by the communists for his membership in the Confederación Nacional del Trabajo (CNT).